Two Tales Fom The Past

 at home on spring break.

-“Hey girl, how are you doing today?”
+“Hey Lorna, how are we doing today?”

 Eyes clouded by cataracts, she stared.